chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ## Command execution

 We can get interactive remote command execution using `psexec.py`.
-Note that we can only get command execution as the SYSTEM user with psexec and is it starts a service remotely as that user.
+Note that we can only get command execution as the SYSTEM user with PSexec and is it starts a service remotely as that user.

     psexec.py -k ws02.lab.local -debug -no-pass